Enlightened Activities Program

 Dharma service is a powerful way to reinforce the Buddha’s values of compassion and generosity by putting others’ needs before your own.
 Serving others cultivates humility and gratitude for your own precious life while offering the opportunity to put learnings into action.

-For Kalachakra practitioners specifically, giving time and energy to serving Rinpoché’s mission through the Dzokden affiliated organizations develops respect, devotion and a receptive mind for the guru’s teachings.
-The positive Karma accumulated through Dharma service is dedicated to the accumulation of merit which is essential for the Buddhist Path.
-Collaborating with other Kalachakra practitioners promotes selflessness and creates a basis for community and support which is especially helpful for those engaged in formal Vajrayana practices.
+For Kālachakra practitioners specifically, giving time and energy to serving Rinpoché’s mission through the Dzokden affiliated organizations develops respect, devotion, and a receptive mind for the Guru’s teachings.
+The virtue generated through Dharma service is dedicated to the accumulation of merit which is essential for the path to enlightenment.
+Collaborating with other Kālachakra practitioners promotes selflessness and creates a basis for community and support which is especially helpful for those engaged in formal Vajrayāna practices.

 Spiritual Benefits of Volunteering